Become the sci-fi podcast team and hone your skills!

 - You’ll need to contribute to episode planning discussions

 - You’ll need Skype and some way to access Hangouts or Discord.

-- A good, trouble free internet connection
+- A good, trouble-free internet connection

 - Good microphone, preferably with a pop filter